NorthStarUAS/insgnss_tools/README.md

 * Includes code that can import a flight data set and do a least squares fit of an ellipsoid to the magnetometer data to callibrate the magnetometer.

+* Includes code that can compare the expected ideal mag vector (based on location, date, and aircraft orientation) versus the actual sensed mag vector and do a best fit (mag calibration) from flight data.